bytewax/crypto-orderbook-app/README.md

 * Use websockets to connect to an exchange (coinbase)
 * Setup an order book using a snapshot
 * Update the order book in real-time
-* Use algorithms to trade crypto and profit.
+* Use algorithms to trade crypto currencies and profit.
 Just kidding, this is left to an exercise for the reader.

 To start off, we are going to diverge into some concepts around markets, exchanges and orders.